 So who would best fit the parlor guitar?
 The parlor serves many needs.
 Anyone who can play a normal dreadnought and is looking for a travel instrument but prefers a standard neck size.

 Or even someone who needs a more traditional sound with a softer tone without the oomph of a larger guitar.
 The parlor does have a vibe of its own, even when compared to the mini models.

 So when looking at acoustic guitar sizes and shapes, you might consider the parlor.
 Because if you need smaller body guitars, this might be the one.
 It’s no Ukulele, but may be a better fit for you in size and sound!

 Mini Acoustic Guitar

 Mini acoustic guitars, while smaller than a full size, should not be considered a toy by any means.
-The mini models are roughly half and 3/4 the size of a dreadnought, for example, but still sound and play great.
+The mini models are roughly half and 3/4 the size of a dreadnought, but still sound and play great.
 They also have a smaller scale length.

 These are mainly made for children and people who do not find regular size acoustic guitars very comfortable.
 The mini is made by some top manufacturers in the world and use body shapes and materials that create big, balanced sounds.

 In fact, some of them are so full that even if you can fit a larger guitar, these are a wonderful selection!
 The price of the mini varies by manufacturer and the options built into them.
 But, depending on what you are looking for, there is plenty to choose from.

 The mini acoustic guitars are also a great choice for travel as they are quite small and offer great sound and volume projection.
 However, bass content will be less than a larger dreadnought.

 We have looked at a couple of the Taylor GS Mini acoustic guitar bodies, and we were quite impressed with what they had to offer.

 The size of this style is normally: